 Each has been kid-tested, but keep in mind that some are designed specifically for kids and others are more sophisticated and even used at the professional level.

-To kickstart your search, here’s a breakdown of some of the best video editing tools for kids and teens in 2021!
+To kickstart your search, here’s a breakdown (in no particular order) of some of the best video editing tools for kids and teens in 2021!

 Powtoon is great for beginners looking to dip their toes in the water of video making, and its user-friendly setup makes recording screen videos a snap.
 It’s popular in school settings too and offers a fun way to elevate been-there-done-that presentations and projects!

 2. Stop Motion Studio

 Highly-rated and free to use, the Stop Motion Studio app is perfect for budding animators.
 To quote one review, “The app is so cool!
 And I like how you can add drawings to the frames to make it look like the characters are using powers!”